TeXlyre/texlyre-templates/CONTRIBUTING.md

 ## Creating template.zip

-Your `template.zip` should contain a complete, working LaTeX project:
+Your `template.zip` should contain a complete, working LaTeX project, compiled on TeXlyre or using the SwiftLaTeX WASM compilers:

 ### Required Files

 - **Main file**: Clear entry point (e.g., `main.tex`, `document.tex`)
 - **Dependencies**: All custom style files, images, bibliography files
 - **Documentation**: README.txt or comments explaining structure

 ### Best Practices

 - Use relative paths for all includes and images
 - Organize files in logical subdirectories (`figures/`, `sections/`, etc.)
 - Include sample content that demonstrates all features
 - Add clear comments explaining customizable sections
 - Ensure compilation with both `pdflatex` and `xelatex` when possible

+**NOTE** It is recommended to include the `.texlyre_cache/__tex` directory (include them when prompted in the texlyre project and files export) in your `template.zip` file to allow users to compile your template for the first time while being offline.

 ### File Organization Example

 ```
 template.zip contents:
 ├── main.tex              # Main document